garylirocks/quickrefs/azure-key-vault.markdown

     - managed identities are free, and you can enable/disable it on an app at any time;

+## Replication

+Key Vault in one region is natively replicated to the paired region

+To replicate/move it to other regions, you could back up then restore it

+- Backup/restore operation is at individual secret/key/cert level
+- The backup is encrypted
+- Backup can only be restored to a KV in the same subscription
+- Backup can only be restored to a KV in the same **security boundary** (eg. backup from Australia East, restore at Australia Central, not US East)

 ## Best practices

-- It's recommended to set up a **separate vault for each environment of each of your applications**, so if someone gained access to one of your vaults, the impace is limited;
+- It's recommended to set up a **separate vault for each environment of each of your applications**, so if someone gained access to one of your vaults, the impact is limited;
 - Don't read secrets from the vault everytime, you should cache secret values locally or load them into memory at startup time;